RETIREMENT LIVING IN THE WEST MIDLANDS, UK

 The West Midlands county lies in the West Midlands region of central England.
 It’s home to some populous, vibrant and multicultural – and cultural - hubs, like Birmingham, Wolverhampton and Coventry, ideal for fine-dining, world class arts, nightlife and shopping.
 But there are plenty of open green spaces too, as well as historic small towns and villages like Bournville, Alvechurch and Earlswood, for those who prefer a more tranquil pace of life.

-Retirement living in West Midlands County
+Retire to West Midlands County

 Things to do in West Midlands